 One of the most iconic and oldest seven wonders of the world is the great wall of China.
 The great wall of China is definitely one of the greatest and largest constructions of all time.
 The construction started in the 7th Century around 700 BC. the original function of the wall is to protect the Cities of China from invasion.
 It measures over 13,000 miles with over ten Million visits yearly making this great wall in China one of the most popular and visited tourist destinations in the world.

 It has become the Chinese National symbol and it is definitely a sight to behold in terms of its size, design, structure, architecture and beauty.

 Location: Beijing, China

 Cristo Redentor Christ The Redeemer, Brazil

-Christ the Redeemer Statue is one of newest of all the seven wonders of the world.
-It was built in Rio de Janeiro in 1931 AD, it is the Statue of Jesus Christ standing with his two hands stretched out on the top of Mount Corcovado.
-It is about 125 feet (38 metres) tall and overlooking the city of Rio.
+Christ the Redeemer Statue is one of the newest of all the seven wonders of the world.
+The Statue is in Rio de Janeiro in 1931 AD, it is the Statue of Jesus Christ standing with his two hands stretched out on the top of Mount Corcovado.
+It is about 125 feet (38 metres) tall and overlooks the city of Rio.

 This is the largest Art Deco sculpture in the World, Christ the Redeemer is made of reinforced concrete and over six million tiles

 This is one of the most impressive structures and layouts of old dated as far back as the 15th Century during the reigns of the Incan Empire and it sits majestically at 7,000 feet above sea level.
 It was a well-planned city which historians claims were a Royal estate and a Citadel, the reason why it was abandoned is unknown.